 Fresh exotic cuisine, the warmth and openness of the Vietnamese people, French colonial history, limestone islands, and beautiful beaches make Vietnam a delight to visit!
 Have clothes tailored in the small colonial town of Hoi An, relax at the exclusive Six Senses Resorts in Nha Trang and Con Dao, cruise Halong Bay on a traditional junk, or the Mekong on a Bassac Boat.
 Visit the mountain retreat of Sapa to visit traditional hilltribe villages, and share home cooked meals with the locals.
 Visitors to Vietnam are overwhelmed by the sublime beauty of the country’s natural setting and traditional charm.

 Vietnam enjoys a tropical climate with plenty of sunshine and average temperatures ranging from 22 to 27 degrees celcius.
 Vietnam has 2 distinct seasons.
-May to October is characterised by hot, humid days with plenty of rainfall, while November to April is generally drier and slightly cooler.
+May to October is characterized by hot, humid days with plenty of rainfall, while November to April is generally drier and slightly cooler.
 The local climate varies from the north to the south of Vietnam, and weather patterns are also different in the mountain ranges, than on the coast.

 The whole of Vietnam to me is fascinating.
 However, my absolute favourite place would have to be Hoi An.
 A gorgeous town set on the river with old French colonial buildings and a bustling marketplace.
 There are some of the best tailors in the world ready to whip up an entire wardrobe for you overnight at very reasonable prices.
 Staying in Hoi An you have the best of both worlds; a gorgeous white sand beach, and the old town with fascinating history.
 My husband and I really enjoyed a cooking class at Red Bridge Cooking School.
 A lot of fun, and we now have dinner parties impressing our friends with delicious Vietnamese cuisine!
 Another highlight, amongst many was staying at the impressive Evason Ana Mandara Six Senses resort in Nha Trang.
 They really know how to look after you, and after a spa treatment, delicious meal and a swim in the infinity pool you come away feeling very relaxed.
 For those wanting something extra special, then head out to Six Senses Ninh Van Bay.
 Here you have your own private villas with pools with the utmost privacy.
 Heavenly!